microsoft/onnxruntime/onnxruntime/python/tools/transformers/README.md

 ### Supported Models

 Right now, this tool assumes input model has 3 inputs for input IDs, segment IDs, and attention mask.
-A model with less or addtional inputs might not be optimized.
+A model with less or addtional inputs might not be fully optimized.

 Most optimizations require exact match of a subgraph.
-That means this tool could only support similar models with such subgraphs.
-Any layout change in subgraph might cause optimization not working.
-Note that different training or export tool (including different versions) might get different graph layouts.
+Any layout change in subgraph might cause some optimization not working.
+Note that different versions of training or export tool might lead to different graph layouts.

 Here is list of models from [Huggingface Transformers](https://github.com/huggingface/transformers/) that have been tested using this tool:
 - **BertForSequenceClassification** as in [transformers example](https://github.com/huggingface/transformers/blob/master/examples/run_glue.py) exported by PyTorch 1.2-1.4 using opset version 10 or 11.